canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/provision-an-ubuntu-virtual-machine-running-sql-server-in-azure.rst

 Add the tools to your path (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several SQL Server packages are installed by default, including the SQL Server command-line Tools package.
-The tools package contains the sqlcmd and bcp tools.
-For convenience, you can add the tools path, /opt/mssql-tools/bin/, to your PATH environment variable.
+Several SQL Server packages are installed by default, including the SQL Server command-line tools package.
+The tools package contains the `sqlcmd` and `bcp` tools.
+For convenience, you can add the tools path, `/opt/mssql-tools/bin/`, to your PATH environment variable.

 - Run the following commands to modify the PATH for both login sessions and interactive/non-login sessions: